February 12, 2019

 Although cavities in kids are quite common, following these few simple guidelines will help you minimize them or prevent them altogether.
 And that’s something to smile about!

 About the Author

-Dr. Mahima Gupta is a family dentist in Lacey and a graduate of the New York University College of Dentistry.
+Dr. Mahima Gupta is a family dentist in Lancaster and a graduate of the New York University College of Dentistry.
 She loves working with patients of all ages and always helps parents understand how to prevent problems from the start and minimize the dental work their children need.
 If you have any other questions about your child’s dental health, she can be contacted via her website.